 Some want an email.
 Some want WhatsApp.
 Some use EDI.
 Some require a supplier portal.
 Some are still easiest by phone, with the confirmation logged afterward.

 If a purchase order automation tool only emails a PDF, the buyer still has to work around every supplier who does not fit that pattern.
-The better architecture is channel-native sending: one PO object in the system, delivered through whichever channel the supplier actually uses.
+The better architecture is channel-native sending: one PO object in the system, delivered through supported supplier channels.

-LineNow supports email, WhatsApp, EDI, and supplier-portal workflows from the same order flow.
+LineNow supports email, WhatsApp, EDI, and supplier-portal workflows from the same order flow where configured.

 5. Supplier reply parsing